UI-CS-AI-Nash-Team/AI26-PRJ3/README.md

 | Random Agent | 20    | 20   | 100%     |
 | Greedy Agent | 20    | 15   | 75%      |

-> Replace these values with your actual experimental results.

 ## Analysis